peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 An arbitrary-precision binary float.

+### FromInt16

+    public static PeterO.Numbers.EFloat FromInt16(
+        short inputInt16);

+Converts a 16-bit signed integer to an arbitrary-precision binary float.

+<b>Parameters:</b>

+ * <i>inputInt16</i>: The number to convert as a 16-bit signed integer.

+<b>Return Value:</b>

+This number's value as an arbitrary-precision binary float.

 ### FromInt32

     public static PeterO.Numbers.EFloat FromInt32(
-        int valueSmaller);
+        int inputInt32);

-Creates a binary float from a 32-bit signed integer.
+Converts a 32-bit signed integer to an arbitrary-precision binary float.

 <b>Parameters:</b>

- * <i>valueSmaller</i>: A 32-bit signed integer.
+ * <i>inputInt32</i>: The number to convert as a 32-bit signed integer.

 <b>Return Value:</b>

-An arbitrary-precision binary float with the exponent set to 0.
+This number's value as an arbitrary-precision binary float.

 ### FromInt64

     public static PeterO.Numbers.EFloat FromInt64(
-        long valueSmall);
+        long inputInt64);

-Converts a 64-bit integer to the same value as a binary float.
+Converts a 64-bit signed integer to an arbitrary-precision binary float.

 <b>Parameters:</b>

- * <i>valueSmall</i>: A 64-bit signed integer.
+ * <i>inputInt64</i>: The number to convert as a 64-bit signed integer.

 <b>Return Value:</b>

-An arbitrary-precision binary float with the exponent set to 0.
+This number's value as an arbitrary-precision binary float.

+### FromSByte

+    public static PeterO.Numbers.EFloat FromSByte(
+        sbyte inputSByte);

+Converts an 8-bit signed integer to an arbitrary-precision binary float.

+<b>Parameters:</b>

+ * <i>inputSByte</i>: The number to convert as an 8-bit signed integer.

+<b>Return Value:</b>

+This number's value as an arbitrary-precision binary float.

 ### FromSingle